XiyueLuo/IoT4Ag_Mycodo_jetson/README.md

 This is a repo for adapting Mycodo to run on Jetson Nano.
 Tested on Jetpack 4.5

-Clone the repo to /home.
+Clone the repo to /home and rename the foldor to Mycodo.
+The code is setup to find its components at `~/Mycodo`.

 Install dependancy:
 ```